 No, this is very different.
 Medical research subjects are thought of as people who take experimental drugs or are undergoing medically designed behavior changes such as diet or exercise programs and then have their reactions studied.

-We use standardized patients to simulate situations for the students such as:
+We use standardized patients to simulate situations for the learners such as:

 - Learning how to obtain a comprehensive medical history